-Art and Architecture in Neolithic Orkney-Process, Temporality and Context is now on sale online.
+Art and Architecture in Neolithic Orkney: Process, Temporality and Context is now available to buy online.

-To celebrate the publication of this excellent work, the University of the Highlands and Islands Archaeology Institute are joining up with OAS, to hold an event in which Dr. Antonia Thomas will give an illustrated talk about the research behind her PhD.
+To celebrate the publication of this excellent work, the University of the Highlands and Islands Archaeology Institute is joining up with OAS, to hold an event in which Dr Antonia Thomas will give an illustrated talk about the research behind her PhD.

 - Discounted copies of the book will be on sale